Bappa Rawal

+Bappa Rawal, also known as Kālabhoja, was the ruler of the Guhila Rajput dynasty in the Kingdom of Mewar.
+While the early Guhila chiefs are mentioned in inscriptions, Bappa Rawal is identified as the first major ruler of Mewar region in the later chronicles and bardic traditions.
+He is credited in the chronicles with repelling Arab invasion in north-western India.

-Legendary accounts
+Literary accounts

 According to the 15th century text Ekalinga Mahatmya (also called Ekalinga Purana), Bappa was the ninth descendant of the Guhila dynasty's founder Guhadatta.
 The text credits him with establishing the Mewar Kingdom in 728 CE, and with building the Eklingji temple.

 The Ekalinga Mahatmya and other bardic chronicles state that Bappa's father Nagaditya and all other male members of his family were killed in a battle with the Bhils of Idar.
 He remained in disguise, accompanied by his two loyal Bhil attendants.
 He was brought up by a Brahmin lady of Nagda, who employed him as a caretaker of cows.
 One day, he met the sage Harit Rashi.
-The sage agreed to initiate him into a Shaivite order, and to grant him immortality and supernatural powers.
-With this power, he defeated his father's killers, and established the Mewar Kingdom.
+The sage agreed to initiate him into a Shaivite order, it is also said that Kaalbhoj went into extraordinary spirituality.
+After completing his Tapasya, as directed by Harit Rashi, he defeated his father's killers, and established the Mewar Kingdom.

 According to legends the rishi also encouraged Bappa to build renowned Eklingji Temple at Nagda, which has been family deity of rulers of Mewar ever since.

 Indologist David Gordon White notes that there is a similar legend involving the sage Gorakhnath and the Gorkha king Prithvi Narayan Shah.
 The 11th century writer Al-Biruni has also recorded a similar legend involving the alchemist Vyadi and the king Vikramaditya.

 Historicity

 Period

 The exact period of Bappa Rawal is not certain.
-According to the Ekalinga Mahatmya, Bappa Rawal established the Mewar Kingdom in 728 CE, and abdicated the throne in 753 CE.
+According to the Ekalinga Mahatmya, Bappa Rawal established the Mewar Kingdom in 728 CE, and abdicated the throne in 753 CE/764 CE.
 D. R. Bhandarkar and G. H. Ojha believed this to be an authentic date.